Heinlein juveniles: Novels written for Scribner's

 Reviewers are divided on whether Starship Troopers should be listed with the others.
-Sci-fi writer Jo Walton argues that it "is best understood" as one of the juveniles.
+Science fiction writer Jo Walton argues that it "is best understood" as one of the juveniles.
 Other reviewers limit the juveniles to only the books actually published by Scribner's.

 Organization of the series

 The novels are "stand-alone"; they do not share any characters and do not form a strict chronological series.
 The later novels are not sequels to the earlier ones.
 They nonetheless tell a story of space exploration.
 James Gifford wrote "It is not often recognized that [the juveniles] are a reasonably consistent 'Future History' of their own".

 Jack Williamson wrote: "The books, taken together, tell an epic story of the expansion of mankind across the planets of our own Sun and the stars beyond. ... a generally consistent story of the future conquest of space.
 The first, Rocket Ship Galileo, begins in a backyard shortly after World War II, with three boys testing a primitive rocket motor.
 The last, Have Space Suit—Will Travel, ends with the triumphant return of its young hero from the Lesser Magellanic Cloud...
 Nobody has written a more convincing and inspiring future human epic."